jeremym/unfold-md-tag/README.md

 **unfold-md** is a custom, recursive markdown extension that introduces an expressive way to define expandable or modal-style content blocks using simple tag-like syntax.

+People don't read everything you write, but you can make it easier to consume.
+Ever find yourself writing messages or documentation that are overloaded with context, side notes, or background explanations.
+Often, these details are helpful, but not essential to the main point.
+Traditional markdown doesn’t offer a clean way to fold or hide that extra content.

+**unfold-md** provides a lightweight syntax for embedding expandable content directly in markdown, allowing writers to separate core ideas from optional context without disrupting flow.

 ## Example

 ```md